 The soils in the immediate vicinity of the feedlot facility, including the area of the wastewater ponds, are composed of Cortina very gravelly sandy loam.
 The Cortina series consists of excessively drained soils on recent gravelly alluvium from schistose, sedimentary, and metavolcanic rocks.
 These soils are characteristically gravelly or very gravelly and coarse textured or moderately coarse textured.
 They are shallow to moderately deep over channel sand and gravel.
 These soils typically have a light brownish-gray or grayish-brown surface layer that is slightly acid.
 The soil depth to sand and gravel is more than 36 inches.
 Permeability is very rapid and the available moisture-holding capacity is 3 to 5 inches.
 Cortina series soils generally occupy narrow areas that are small or medium in size.
 Cortina soils are of limited agricultural value due to low water retention capacities.
 In this area, the Cortina series overlays the Stony Creek alluvial fan.
-Site soils are summarized in additional detail in Appendix A.

-- a) Would the project directly or indirectly cause potential substantial adverse effects, including the risk of loss, injury, or death involving: - Rupture of a known earthquake fault, as delineated on the most recent Alquist-Priolo Earthquake Fault Zoning Map issued by the State Geologist for the area or based on other substantial evidence of a known fault?
+- a) Would the project expose people or structures to potential substantial adverse effects, including the risk of loss, injury, or death involving: - i) Rupture of a known earthquake fault, as delineated on the most recent Alquist-Priolo Earthquake Fault Zoning Map issued by the State Geologist for the area or based on other substantial evidence of a known fault?
 Refer to Division of Mines and Geology Special Publication 42. - ii) Strong seismic ground shaking?

 Less Than Significant Impact.

 Fault rupture occurs when an active fault displaces in two separate directions during an earthquake.
 Concern about the growing number of structures located on or near active and potentially active faults led the State of California to enact the Alquist-Priolo Geologic Hazard Zone Act of 1972.
 The Act was revised in 1975 and renamed the Alquist-Priolo Special Studies Zone Act.
 Sudden surface rupture from severe earthquakes can cause extensive property damage, but even the slow movement known as "fault creep" can cause displacement that results in offset or disfiguring of curbs, streets, and buildings.

-According to the Glenn County General Plan, Glenn County is in a generally inactive seismic area.
+According to the Glenn County General Plan, Glenn County is in a relatively inactive seismic area.
 There are no Alquist-Priolo Special Studies Zones within the County.
 During the past 100 years, the County has experienced only minor earthquakes within its boundaries and secondary impacts from earthquakes centered out of the area.
 Projections of future impacts are low to moderate.
-Glenn County is in a Seismic Design Load "D" according to the Uniform Building Code (UBC).
-All construction in the County is required to meet the standard set by the UBC for this area.
+Glenn County is in a Seismic Design Category "D" according to the California Building Code (CBC).
+This category requires that special precautions be taken, in accordance with the CBC, during construction to avoid or minimize earthquake damage.
+All construction in the County is required to meet the standard set by the CBC for this area.

-11 Quad Consultants.
+14 Quad Consultants.
 January 22, 1993.
 Glenn County General Plan, Volume III, Environmental Setting Technical Paper, Section 3.3.1, Seismicity.

 According to the Glenn County General Plan, the highest historic intensity rating for an earthquake affecting Glenn County is VII as measured by the Modified Mercalli Intensity Scale.
-The UBC establishes standards for structures to survive earthquakes of an intensity of VII with little or no damage.
-The UBC also classifies all of Glenn County as being within a Seismic Rick Zone 3.
-Seismic risk zones are based, in part, on the distribution of earthquakes and the Modified Mercalli Intensity Scale rating of known earthquakes.
-A Seismic Risk Zone 3 requires that special precautions be taken, in accordance with the UBC, during construction to avoid or minimize earthquake damage.
+The California Building Code (CBC) establishes standards for structures to survive earthquakes of an intensity of VII with little or no damage.
+Seismic risk categories are based, in part, on the distribution of earthquakes and the Modified Mercalli Intensity Scale rating of known earthquakes.